 - Swiss Travel Pass and Swiss Travel Pass Flex

-Regular trains also travel the route, but you will need to change trains at Samedan and Pontresina.
+Regular trains also travel the route, but you must change trains at Samedan and Pontresina.
 There aren’t any reservation fees on regular trains.

 You will need seat reservations (cost 10 to 14 Swiss Francs) and a train ticket.
-Buy Bernina Express tickets in advance with:
+Buy Bernina Express tickets in advance with the following: